bburciaga/redux-map-tracker/src/state/actions/README.md

     - `RECORDED_POSITION_UPDATE_FAIL`

 > The `recordedPosition` reducer is where we have an array of positions
-> to be drawn as a Linestring for the map.
+> to be drawn as a Polygon for the map.

 ### Saving Recorded Positions to User Settings State